 Many people incorrectly believe that daily defecation is necessary and complain of constipation if stools occur less frequently.
 Others are concerned with the appearance (size, shape, color) or consistency of stools.
 Sometimes the major complaint is dissatisfaction with the act of defecation or the sense of incomplete evacuation after defecation.
 Constipation is blamed for many complaints (abdominal pain, nausea, fatigue, anorexia) that are actually symptoms of an underlying problem (eg, irritable bowel syndrome [IBS], depression).
 Patients should not expect all symptoms to be relieved by a daily bowel movement, and measures to aid bowel habits should be used judiciously.

-Obsessive-compulsive patients Obsessive-Compulsive Disorder (OCD) Obsessive-compulsive disorder (OCD) is characterized by recurrent, persistent, unwanted, and intrusive thoughts, urges, or images (obsessions) and/or by repetitive behaviors or mental acts that... read more often feel the need to rid the body daily of “unclean” wastes.
+Obsessive-compulsive patients Obsessive-Compulsive Disorder (OCD) Obsessive-compulsive disorder (OCD) is characterized by recurrent, persistent, unwanted, and intrusive thoughts, urges, or images (obsessions) and/or by repetitive behaviors or repetitive mental... read more often feel the need to rid the body daily of “unclean” wastes.
 Such patients often spend excessive time on the toilet or become chronic users of cathartics.

 Etiology of Constipation